When you type “tomato plant diseases” into the Google search box, you’ll get over 550,000 articles about tomato diseases.

 - Remove and destroy any leaves that you think are diseased.
 Usually it starts with the bottom leaves and removing them can keep or help keep the disease from spreading.

 - Don’t handle your plants when they’re wet.
 Leaves can be damaged easily this way and diseases can spread.

 - All sources I’ve read indicate that if plants are diseased do not compost foliage or leave them in the garden.
 If your compost pile is hot enough it will probably destroy the disease pathogens.
 (Update 2023) This is a good recommendation, IF there is really a disease.
 I have long ago stopped thinking that every brown or yellow leaf is a diseased one.

 - Make sure your tomatoes get plenty of sun.
 Eight hours is ideal.
 And all day is ok.

 - Don’t let smokers in your garden.
 If you’re a smoker — wash your hands good before going into the garden.
 Tobacco can carry the tobacco mosaic virus.

 - It’s hard to rotate crops in small gardens.
 But do the best you can not to plant tomatoes where other nightshades (potatoes, eggplant or peppers) were previously grown.

-If you consistently follow these gardening fundamentals, you can rest assured that tomato diseases will decrease with each passing year in your garden.
-You can be as sure about it as you are about the sun rising in the east each morning.
+If you consistently follow these gardening fundamentals, you can rest assured that tomato diseases will most likely decrease with each passing year in your garden.
+Just remember that every year has different variables and not every leaf that is mottled, yellow, or brown is carrying a disease.